Death toll rises to 25 including children in Russia latest offensive across Ukraine

 @ZelenskyyUa - X

-Two children were part of the casualties in the attack which saw missiles strike two block he attack which took place in Ternopil, Western Ukraine.
+Three children were part of the casualties in the attack which saw missiles strike two blocks of flats in the attack which took place in Ternopil, Western Ukraine.

-The main direction of the attack was Lviv, Ternopil, with over 30 people injured in three districts of the northern city of Kharkiv.
+The main direction of the attack was Lviv, Ternopil, and Kharkiv where over 30 people injured in three districts of the northern city.

 According to the Ukraine's Air Force via its Telegram account, Russia launched a total of 524 UAVs including 476 drones and 48 missiles.